mattdton/Somatic-shortV-nf/README.md

 To run this pipeline you will need the following reference files:

-- Indexed reference genome in FASTA format.
+- Indexed reference genome
-- Genomic-interval list files for Mutect2
-- Common biallelic variant resources for GetPileupSummaries
+- Common biallelic variant resources

 **Reference genome indexes**
 You can download FASTA files from the [Ensembl](https://asia.ensembl.org/info/data/ftp/index.html), [UCSC](https://genome.ucsc.edu/goldenPath/help/ftp.html), or [NCBI](https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/) ftp. sites.
 Reference FASTA files must be accompanied by specific index files.
 You can use our [IndexReferenceFasta-nf pipeline](https://github.com/Sydney-Informatics-Hub/IndexReferenceFasta-nf) to generate indexes.